rubocop/rubocop/manual/cops_style.md

 --- | ---
 Enabled | Yes

-This cop checks for delimiters that are pipes or braces for empty block parameters.
-Delimiters for empty block parameters do not cause syntax errors, but it looks strange.
+This cop checks for pipes for empty block parameters.
+Pipes for empty block parameters do not cause syntax errors, but they are redundant.

 ### Example